mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 combination of the commercial Synopsys Synplify tool, and the _BYU-LANL Triple Modular Redundancy (BL-TMR) Tool_.
 This Java-based set of tools ingest EDIF-format netlists, perform TMR on them, and write the processed result to a new EDIF netlist, which can be re-ingested by the synthesis program for place and route.
 This is quite a complex process, and was also designed before Yosys was introduced in 2013.
-It would be very better if the TMR pass was instead integrated directly into the synthesis tool - which is only possible for Yosys, as Synplify is commercial proprietary software.
+It would be better if the TMR pass was instead integrated directly into the synthesis tool - which is only possible for Yosys, as Synplify is commercial proprietary software.
 This is especially important for industry users who often have long and complicated synthesis flows.